Product donors send supplies to the FOW-USA warehouse space in Louisville, KY at their own expense. Sources for supplies include:

 Our Mission in Action

-FOW-USA Board member Wendy Kunz returned to Placetas, Cuba, in March, 2019, to deliver ostomy supplies along with other items of daily living.
-She traveled with John Potter, a Presbyterian pastor who is part of a consortium of Presbyterian Churches in New Jersey, Delaware, and Maryland.
+FOW-USA Board member Wendy Kunz makes periodic trips to Placetas, Cuba, to deliver ostomy supplies along with other items of daily living.
+She often travels with John Potter, a Presbyterian pastor who is part of a consortium of Presbyterian Churches in New Jersey, Delaware, and Maryland.
+From Wendy:

-“Several days in, we were in a fellowship meeting with the elderly from the church when …. the Mayor of Placetas and the President of the Provincial Assembly introduced themselves [to John and me] and expressed gratitude for the mission of Woodbury Presbyterian Church to bring medicine and medical supplies to Placetas. ….
-Pictured [1st picture], in order, is John Potter, me, Juan Carlos, the President of the Villa Clara Provincial Assembly, and Pedro, the Mayor.”
+“During the last trip, at a fellowship meeting with the elderly from the church …. the Mayor of Placetas and the President of the Provincial Assembly introduced themselves and expressed gratitude for the mission of Woodbury Presbyterian Church to bring medicine and medical supplies to Placetas. ….
+Pictured [1st picture], in order, is John Potter, me, the President of the Villa Clara Provincial Assembly, and the Mayor.

 We are very happy to have received the shipment of ostomy products to our country.
 They are greatly needed and appreciated.Venezuela Recipients